 Free 21 Day Trial

 CelAction2D allows you to create truly unique animation projects.
-Its ease of use is a dream and the controls are actually pretty easy to pick up, even for newer animators.
+Its ease of use is a dream and the controls are pretty easy to pick up, even for newer animators.
 Not only that, but it’s heavily used making TV and movie spots, so you know it’s quality.

 You’ll look—and probably wince—at the price, but there are so many features that I got to say, it could very well be worth your time and energy.